-The 1.3% COLA is the smallest since 2017 and slightly below the 1.4% average over the past decade.
+The 1.3% COLA is the smallest increase since 2017 and slightly below the 1.4% average over the past decade.
+See this article for current and projected COLA increases.

 [Updated October 19 – Official 2012 COLA Increase is 3.6%] The Social Security Administration (SSA) announced that the Monthly Social Security and Supplemental Security Income (SSI) benefits for more than 60 million Americans will increase by 3.6 percent in 2012.
 The 2012 COLA increase would be the first in two years, reflecting a rise in inflation.